koder77/l1vm-data/README.md

 GET INFO         get variable real name and data type LOGOUT           disconnect from server

+SAVE             save a data base
+LOAD             load a data base
 </pre>

 The GET/REMOVE commands also are working with "regular expressions":